 bluebird bio therapies that are currently approved for use by the U.S. Food and Drug Administration (FDA) are only available in the U.S. through a network of Qualified Treatment Centers—specialized hospitals that are trained to administer gene therapy.

 Patients who reside outside of the U.S. and are seeking treatment with a bluebird gene therapy will need to be treated through a U.S.-based Qualified Treatment Center (QTC).
 Patients or their caregivers or healthcare providers must reach out to a QTC directly to discuss the possibility of treatment.

 bluebird is unable to provide financial support or other services to patients who are traveling to the U.S. from outside of the country for treatment.

-At this time, bluebird bio believes that participation in one of our clinical trials is the most appropriate way to access our investigational therapies.
-If you have additional questions, please speak with your physician or contact firstname.lastname@example.org.
+Participating in a clinical study is the most appropriate way to access our investigational therapies.
+Patients or caregivers who are interested in learning more should speak with their physician or contact firstname.lastname@example.org.
 We anticipate acknowledging receipt of requests sent to this email within five business days.